 When I arrived home, I noticed the door was unlocked.
 I let my book bag slide down my arm and onto the floor, and I cautiously proceeded inside on my tiptoes.
 It felt like an iceberg was sliding down my throat into my stomach.
 Although my legs still felt weak, I had my hands clenched in fists just in case I needed to throw a punch or two.
 Not like I had the physical ability to be intimidating with my scrawny build, probably shouldn't have entered to begin with or to not immediately call the police of building security, but it was the thought that counted.

 He sat at the kitchen table humming an upbeat, fast-paced tune while breading chicken cutlets with his back facing the door.
 He was reading the newspaper while preparing dinner.
-A ponytail of golden blond hair hung over his small shoulders.
+A ponytail of golden blond and gray hair tickled his small shoulders as he moved too quickly.
 When he turned around as I closed the door, I saw the bluest eyes I ever saw in my life.
 I was stunned because they were so beautiful even behind the ugly thick-rimmed reading glasses he wore.

 It took me a while to put the pieces together.
 I had never once seen my father in person until now, although I had some vague idea of what he looked like from family pictures and the pictures he sent from his travels over the past fifteen years.

 Ian Doyle had a gentle and kind oval face.
 He was maybe about six feet, skinny, lean, and a permanent slouch.
 In other words, he was the antithesis of law enforcement physique.
 Ian quickly ran to the sink to thoroughly wash his hands and then approached me.
 My hands flopped to my sides as he sauntered across the room.
 He removed his nerdy glasses and showed me a charming smile.
 I had only spoken to him a handful of times on the phone over the past fifteen years.
 His voice on the phone was soothing, and his voice in person was unexpectedly melodic.